 The threats

-Increased demand for fish in the Pacific Islands fuels overfishing, which in turn threatens local food security, livelihoods and ecosystems.
-Climate change is compounding the problem by lowering harvests from coral reef fisheries and changing the distribution of tuna, reducing vital benefits to island economies.
+Increased demand for coastal fish species in the Pacific Islands fuels overfishing, which in turn threatens local food security, livelihoods and ecosystems.
+Climate change is compounding the problem by lowering harvests from coral reef fisheries.
+The warming ocean is also changing the distribution of tuna, threatening island economies.

 Our role